jakemcc/jakemccrary.com/source/_posts/2016-06-11-my-recommended-clojure-testing-setup.markdown

 [Clojurians](http://clojurians.net/) Slack group, someone will ask what tools they should use to test Clojure code.
 Below is what I would currently recommend.
-This recommendation comes from using many of the testing libraries out there and observing teams using different testing tools.
+This recommendation comes from using many of the available testing libraries and observing teams using different testing tools.

 > Use clojure.test with